Quality Improvement in Hospice Care

 Situation Monitoring

-Situation monitoring is continuously reviewing situations for a better understanding and learning how to improve and support team functioning.
-Situation monitoring helps teams to catch potential problems and diagnose others.
+Situation monitoring is continuously reviewing situations to better understand them and learn how to improve and support team functioning.
+It helps teams catch potential problems and diagnose others.
 A result of situation monitoring in healthcare is the ability to maintain situation awareness in an ever-changing environment (knowing the status of the patient, team, and environment at all times).

 Mutual Support

-Mutual support involves understanding each member’s role and responsibilities, assisting one another when needed, and offering feedback.
-Team members also support the mission of the team by advocating for patient safety.
-Sometimes referred to as “backup behavior,” mutual support is vital for team performance, and serves as a safety net for preventing errors and minimizing worker stress in the workplace.
+Mutual support involves understanding each member’s role and responsibilities, assisting others when needed, and offering feedback.
+Team members also support the team’s mission by advocating for patient safety.
+Sometimes referred to as “backup behavior,” mutual support is vital for team performance and serves as a safety net for preventing errors and minimizing worker stress in the workplace.

-Mutual support helps to prevent staff work overload and burnout and fosters an environment of mutual trust and psychological safety (team members feel safe enough speaking up without retaliation) [1].
+Mutual support helps prevent staff work overload and burnout and fosters an environment of mutual trust and psychological safety (team members feel safe speaking up without retaliation) (1).

 Ask yourself...

-- When was the last time your situation awareness prevented an adverse event?
+4. When was the last time your situational awareness prevented an adverse event?

 TeamSTEPPS Program: Application to Hospice Care

 Although frequently associated with hospitals, elements of TeamSTEPPS may be applicable to hospice care settings.
-Each of the four TeamSTEPPS skills (communication, team leadership, situation monitoring, and mutual support) can be achieved through the use of more than 20 tools that can be integrated into the workflow to meet QI goals.
-The following are four tools hospice nurses can use to provide more efficient quality care to patients at the end-of-life [1].
+Each of the four TeamSTEPPS skills (communication, team leadership, situation monitoring, and mutual support) can be achieved using more than 20 tools that can be integrated into the workflow to meet QI goals.
+The following are four tools hospice nurses can use to provide more efficient, quality care to patients at the end of life (1).

 Handoff

 Handoff is a standardized communication tool that nurses can use when reporting patient information to other team members.
-During transitions of care, this tool helps to ensure continuity and safety by preventing misinformation.
-For example, if a patient on hospice is living at home and is admitted to a respite care facility for a few days, the nurse can use handoff to relay important information to the care team at the facility (e.g., the last time an opioid medication was administered).
+During care transitions, this tool helps ensure continuity and safety by preventing misinformation.
+For example, suppose a patient on hospice lives at home and is admitted to a respite care facility for a few days.
+In that case, the nurse can use handoff to relay important information to the care team at the facility (e.g., the last time an opioid medication was administered).

 Teach-Back